Skip to Content

 The main difference is in the level of protection.
 There are 3 classes of microbes to be concerned about.
 Only water purifiers remove/kill them all.

-Water filters clean the water by removing particles, protozoa, parasites and even bacteria.
+- Water filters remove protozoa and bacteria.
+They clean the water by removing particles, protozoa, parasites, and even bacteria.
 They filter it to make clean drinking water by also removing grit, floating particles, and debris so it looks clearer and more palatable.
+But, because viruses are so minuscule they can slip through the microfilters, even the tiniest ones of .02 microns.

+- Water purifiers remove protozoa, bacteria, and viruses.
 Water purifiers take it to the next level by purifying the water which means eliminating parasites, protozoa, and bacteria like a filter does but also killing or deactivating viruses so they cannot make you sick.

 So, why would anyone choose a filter if it doesn’t get rid of viruses?

-Not only may the water be contaminated – your system isn’t used to the local microbes which could make you sick.
+- Purifier: But when visiting a new country where you’re not used to the water, it’s a good idea to take some form of purification with you.
+Not only may the water be contaminated – but your system isn’t used to the local microbes which could make you sick.
 You can make the water safe with UV light, purification tablets, or actual water purifiers.

 Now let’s discuss the different types of portable filters and purifiers you can take with you on your trip.